PickYourOwn.org

 You don't need a special tool, just a very sharp knife!

-However, a number of people wrote in to point out that the prefer one of the two tools below, often because it is easier for them due to arthritis, or simply faster.
+However, a number of people wrote in to point out that they prefer one of the tools below, as do I, often because it is easier for them due to arthritis, or simply faster.

 As the corn piles up in your bowl, it will look like this!